tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Epic Feat

-While in the fey realms, your druid daily spells, including swapped in spells, are recharge 18+ after battle.
+While in the fey realms, your druid full recovery spells, including swapped in spells, are recharge 18+ after battle.

 ---